tbergeron/ThinAir/README.md

 #### Project status: **Ready for development** [![Build Status](https://secure.travis-ci.org/tbergeron/ThinAir.png?branch=master)](http://travis-ci.org/tbergeron/ThinAir)

+***

+##### Update 2012-07-28
-**Update 2012-07-28**: ThinAir is now _Ready for development_.
+ThinAir is now _Ready for development_.
 What it means is that developers who want to try the framework and develop project with it are now welcome to do so!
 Documentation is almost 100% finished, if anything seems missing, please open an issue.

 ***